 - There is a minimal health risk associated with exposure to chemical contaminants.
 This has been reported by the National Research Council (NRC) wherein the reviewed current wastewater treatment have found;

-- As being stated in Clean Water Act, the treatment regulations could be updated to a more aggressively track organic contaminants and pursue it, and this has been tremendous advanced to reduce toxins in the nations’ wastewater.
+- As stated in the Clean Water Act, the treatment regulations could be updated to more aggressively track organic contaminants and pursue them, which has been tremendously advanced to reduce toxins in the nations’ wastewater.

-Nonetheless, perhaps the greatest challenge that needs to overcome by the people before it is going to be fully acceptable as drinking recyclable wastewater is actually not legislative nor technological, but it's psychological.
-This is the biggest hurdle that must be conquered and be defeated, the mindset and insight of the public about recycled water.
+Nonetheless, perhaps the people's greatest challenge before it is fully accepted as drinking recyclable wastewater is not legislative or technological, but it's psychological.
+This is the biggest hurdle that must be conquered and defeated, the public's mindset and insight about recycled water.

 - Agricultural use such as irrigation of crops, forestry, pasture, flowers, viticulture, and sugar cane growing

 - Farming such as irrigation

 - Non-drinking uses in households like laundry, washing dishes, gardening, cleaning the garage, etc.

 - watering golf courses and recreational parks like zoos, parks, and trails